cam-owen/save_citations/README.md

   * I would open a new tab and search for each presumably relevant work on Google Scholar just so I can get back to each of them later.

 Not very efficient and organized...and I end up with a lot of open tabs.

-The program solves this issue, and I use it in conjunction with Zotero.
+The program solves this issue as I can search for presumably relevant works in a more systematic manner or at a later time.
+And I use it in conjunction with Zotero.